Green Smoothie Gourmet

 • Sit jar of coconut oil in a pot of boiling water to melt enough to use.

 • Line a loaf pan with parchment paper.
-Rub sides with melted coconut oil.

-Make Crispies
+Make Bars

 Make the Chocolate Top

-• Pour the chocolate over the chilled quinoa mixture.
+• Pour the chocolate over the quinoa mixture.
 Tip the pan to help the chocolate reach all sides.
 Then tap on the counter to help the chocolate level out.

 Notes